 “Something that I continuously tell folks is that the opposite of addiction isn’t sobriety,” he says.
 “The opposite of addiction is community.”

-In the absence of physical community mandated by state and local governments, Hall works to keep an emotional connection through online meetings, regular phone calls and other creative means, such as Netflix viewing parties.
+When Hall found himself missing physical community because of pandemic-related state and local government mandates during the past couple of years, Hall worked to keep an emotional connection through online meetings, regular phone calls and other creative means, such as Netflix viewing parties.

 Personally, he’s come up with his own list of ways to push through the solitude so that it does not lead to fear.